-If you have trouble falling asleep, staying asleep, suffer from nightmares or general restlessness, this topic is for you!
+If you’re having trouble falling asleep, staying asleep, suffer from nightmares or general restlessness, this video is for you!

 For those who mumbled, “I’ve tried it all already, Malerie.”
 Take a listen.
 I guarantee you’ll gain new insight into your sleep situation.